Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 Hey, Jeff.

-The second amendment of freedom is not there.
+The Second Amendment of freedom is not there.

 You know, this is something that goes a lot farther than the Supreme Court ever had in the history of the Republic.

-You know, we have a situation now where the Supreme Court has said and never said it before that this is an individual right.
+You know, we have a situation now where the Supreme Court has said, and never said it before, that this is an individual right.

-So what you're gonna see, Dave, and yeah, it's gonna be costly, yeah, it's gonna take a lot of time, but you're gonna see an awful lot of people come up and litigate for their rights.
+Yeah, it's going to take a lot of time, but you're going to see an awful lot of people come up and litigate for their rights.

-The National Rifle Association now is instituting laws against a lot of the different restrictive laws like the New York City gun law that uh really are going to shake some of these city governments and state governments to their rafters.
+The National Rifle Association now is instituting laws against a lot of the different restrictive laws like the New York City gun law that really are going to shake some of these city governments and state governments to their rafters.

 They're going to change things.